VikasMohandoss/VikasMohandoss.github.io/about.md

 permalink: /about/
 ---

-I am in graduate school studying Computer Science with a focus in Machine Learning.
+I am an Engineer at Microsoft.
+I studied CS at NITK Surathkal (https://en.wikipedia.org/wiki/National_Institute_of_Technology,_Karnataka) and then attended Columbia University (https://en.wikipedia.org/wiki/Columbia_University) to learn Machine Learning to make machines learn.
+(Say that fast and on repeat).

 ### More Information

-I hope to help humans achieve more with technology.
-I enjoy psychology and hope to uncover the secrets of the human mind.
-I also like to dream and get philosophical about life.
-I love football and am an avid follower of Chelsea FC.
-I want to travel the world as it is fun and broadens my perspective.
-I do not like boredom and my passion is to not get bored and be productive while I'm at it.
-In this blog, I write about whatever I feel like getting out of my head and if I feel that the content would be relevant to at least x number of people, where x is 1+number of people I know.
+Right now, I hope to help make useful software more inteligent and fast but not intrusive.
+Eventually, I hope to uncover the secrets of the human mind and enhance its capabilites.
+I have loved Chelsea FC for 12 years for reasons unkown (Hence, my long term goal).
+I really really want to win my Fantasy Premier League Mini-League every season.
+In this blog, you may encounter sudden inactivity and typos and I apologize beforehand.
+I will push content if I feel that it would be relevant to at least x number of people, where x is > 1
 ### Contact me

 [vikasmohandoss@gmail.com](mailto:email@domain.com)